 The dragon is the only mythical … Read More

 Sunday, 14 February 2010 must be an auspicious day.
 Not only is it Valentine’s Day, but it’s also the start of the Chinese New Year.

 For Chinese communities, Chinese New Year is the biggest festival of the year and cities and towns all over the UK are welcoming the Year of the Tiger.
 Celebrations take … Read More

 People of all nationalities joined in the fun and were thrilled by the colourful displays and spectacular dragon and lion dances.

-It was wonderful to soak up the atmosphere and to walk unhindered on some of the busiest streets in London (one half of Charing Cross Road, Shaftesbury Avenue and the streets around Chinatown were closed … Read More
+It was wonderful to soak up the atmosphere and to walk unhindered on some of the busiest streets in London (one half of Charing Cross Road, Shaftesbury Avenue and the streets around Chinatown were … Read More